atomicateam/atomica/docs/general/Timed-Transitions.rst

 - Treatment lasts 6 months
     - The expected time spent in the compartment is only 1-2 timesteps, so the approximation that the time spent in the compartment by individuals is uniformly distributed is sufficiently good even if the treatment initiation rate changes rapidly

+Note - what does it mean to be 'in' a compartment for a duration.
+Easiest way is to think of it as the number of chances to undergo a transition e.g. dt=0.25 and 1 year duration, there are 4 timesteps where you'd be eligible for transitions

 Timed parameter restrictions